- Consensus mechanisms are a crucial part of a blockchain

 You Pay Your Money…

-There is no right and wrong consensus algorithm, as each has positive and negatives, and each project must decide for themselves what fits their long-term goals.
-Ethereum’s’ switch from PoW to PoS indicates that PoW may be slowly drifting out of favor, but as long as Bitcoin is around it probably won’t be going anywhere.
-DAGs may steal the show, but they have months of testing ahead before they’re truly ready.
+There is no right and wrong consensus algorithm, as each has positive and negatives, and each project must decide for itself what fits its long-term goals.
+Ethereum’s’ switch from PoW to PoS indicates that PoW may be slowly drifting out of favor, but as long as Bitcoin is around it probably won’t be going anywhere soon.